Tarun-Kamboj/Data_Visualization_with_Python/Histogram/README.md

 ![](https://img.shields.io/badge/pandas-1.2.3-150458?style=for-the-badge&logo=pandas)
 ![](https://img.shields.io/badge/matplotlib-3.3.4-224099?style=for-the-badge)

-A `Histogram` is a way of representing the frequency distribution of numeric dataset.
-The way it works is it partitions the x-axis into bins, assigns each data point in our dataset to a bin, and then counts the number of data points that have been assigned to each bin.
-So the y-axis is the frequency or the number of data points in each bin.
+A `histogram` is an approximate representation of the distribution of numerical data.
+It was first introduced by Karl Pearson.
+To construct a histogram, the first step is to "bin" (or "bucket") the range of values—that is, divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
+The bins are usually specified as consecutive, non-overlapping intervals of a variable.
+The bins (intervals) must be adjacent and are often (but not required to be) of equal size.

+If the bins are of equal size, a rectangle is erected over the bin with height proportional to the frequency—the number of cases in each bin.
+A histogram may also be normalized to display "relative" frequencies.
+It then shows the proportion of cases that fall into each of several categories, with the sum of the heights equaling 1.

 The [Notebook here](Notebook.ipynb) contains the code of Histograms like the one shown below.